 Date Historical Milestones 1880 Frank L. Dimick purchased 880 acres of land for \$93, which was the original site of Riviera Beach.
 1884 The Thomas M. Taylor family known as one of the first black pioneer families settled in Riviera Beach.
 1888 The Oak Lawn Hotel was built and operated by Judge Allen Heyser.
 The hotel was so popular that the neighborhood took the name of the hotel and for the first years of its history, Riviera Beach was known as Oak Lawn.
 1893 A journalist from Atlanta, was so taken with the beauty of Oak Lawn Hotel that he called it the "Riviera of America" in his news article.
 The Oak Lawn Hotel which served as the post office, became the Riviera Hotel and the surrounding neighborhood was referred to as Riviera.
 1901 Charles N. Newcomb bought the Riviera Hotel, remodeled, and renamed the hotel "Riviera."
+1906 A squatter's community of fishermen and their families lived on the south end of Singer Island in small community known locally as Inlet City.
+Singer Island is named after Paris Singer, part of the sewing machine family empire.
 1915 The Port was developed when the state legislature created a special taxing district known as the Lake Worth Inlet District, for the purpose of dredging a channel to the ocean and constructing a harbor and dock facilities.
 1918 The spill from the dredging of the new inlet was deposited on one of the shoals in the old inlet and a sand island was created, known as Peanut Island today.
+1919 The fishing colony moved to the mainland.
+1920s Riviera Beach was one of the largest suppliers of fish on Florida's east coast, much of which was shipped to New York.
 1921 The first school, Inlet Grove School was built in Riviera where 20 children living in the area attended.
-1922 The name "Riviera" is incorporated.
-1925 Sherman Point Bridge, a wooden bridge connecting Singer Island to Riviera Beach was constructed by Palm Beach County.
+1922 The city was incorporated as the Town of Riviera amid rumors that West Palm Beach planned to take it over.
+1925 Sherman Point Bridge, a 2,700 foot long timber and steel bridge connecting Singer Island to Riviera Beach was constructed by Palm Beach County.
 1926 Riviera Beach Volunteer Fire Department was formed.
-1927 Riviera Beach City Hall was constructed and the sandy strip of land known today as Singer Island was developed by Paris Singer.
+1927 Riviera Beach City Hall was constructed.
 1928 Major hurricane hits Riviera Beach where 285 homes were destroyed including the Sherman Point Bridge to Singer Island.
 1930s Riviera is referred to as the "Conch Town" due to its boom in the commercial fishing industry and tourism.
-1941 Town changed its name to Riviera Beach.
+1942 Town changed its name to Riviera Beach.
 1944 Inlet City Progressive League was organized.
 1949 Sherman Point Bridge was replaced with cement and steel.
 1952 Riviera Beach Voters' League was organized by Arthur Brown.
-1955 Suncoast Community High School was constructed.
-1958 Water Plant was constructed.
-1959 Town of Riviera Beach officially became the "City of Riviera Beach."
-1962 First black Councilman, F. Malcolm Cunningham was elected.
-1966 Blue Heron Bridge to Singer Island was completed, Blue Heron Boulevard was widened and landscaped, broadwalk was constructed, Ocean Mall at the City's beach was constructed, and the Bicentennial Park was created.
+1955 Riviera Beach High School was built.
+1958 1959 Water Plant was constructed.
+Town of Riviera Beach officially became the "City of Riviera Beach."
+1959 First black Councilman, F. Malcolm Cunningham was elected.
+Blue Heron Bridge to Singer Island was completed, Blue Heron Boulevard was widened and 1966 landscaped, broadwalk was constructed, Ocean Mall at the City's beach was constructed, and the Bicentennial Park was created.
+1970 Riviera Beach High School was renamed Suncoast High School.
 1975 City's first black Mayor, Bobbie Brooks was elected.
-1979 Rapids Water Park opened.
-1999 Singer Island Civil Association purchased the submerged land in the Lake Worth Lagoon.
-This purchase gave strong legal standing to argue for preservation and against any future submerge lands development proposals targeting the lake side of the lagoon.
-2007 City of Riviera Beach Teen Council Empowerment Center was established.
-2015 Major highway, Old Dixie Highway, was renamed President Barack Obama Highway.
-2016 Riviera Beach Marina Event Center was opened.